 I’ve had a sinking feeling for the last few months that I was going to have to wave the white flag of defeat and by bigger jeans.
 I’ve always crammed into my jeans as soon as I could on the weekends.
-Paired with flip flops and a t-shirt, they are my comfort clothing.
+Paired with flip-flops and a t-shirt, they are my comfort clothing.
 But, not surprisingly after having canceled my gym membership about a year ago, they aren’t fitting so comfortably today.
+I wish I had not cancelled my gym membership.
+However, cancelling my membership is not the thing I regret the most, failing to continue working out is.
+I mean, I could have set up a home gym, rented a treadmill and similar gym equipment from firms similar to Hire Fitness (that can help individuals hire a treadmill in Scotland and similar locations), and continued exercising to stay fit.
+However, I chose not to, and now none of my clothes seems to fit me.

-My friend Adam tells me regularly I’m good with accountability and discipline.
-My waistline these days says otherwise.
+To be honest, my friend Adam tells me regularly that I’m good with accountability and discipline.
+But my waistline these days says otherwise.
 I’m by no means fat, or even technically overweight.
 But I am not happy.
 I have an entire section of my closet that I’d really like to wear without sucking in, shimmying and having a stomach ache all day from the tightness.
+I could perhaps get a waist trainer – I have another friend who got one from https://serp.co/best/waist-trainer/ and it helped them – but I think I need another option personally.

 I weighed myself yesterday for the first time in a few months and I am about the same as I was 10 years ago when I left for the Peace Corps.
 Granted, prior to leaving, I spent the better part of a couple months curled up in the fetal position on the floor of a Cold Stone Creamery, mainlining mint chocolate chip.
 I was worried I’d never see anything cold in Africa.
 I was not worried about my jiggle.